This is a gear review of the best backpacking base layers for 2024.

 Merino Wool baselayers have an amazing natural resistance to body odor control.
 The natural anti-bacterial properties lend it well to being used on hiking and backpacking trips which tend to make most people stinky.
 For that reason, merino wool has no equal odor resistance.

 Synthetics tend to hold in bad body smells and don’t do well for odor resistance.
-But in recent years some fabrics have added polygiene which reduces the growth of smelly bacteria that causes body odor.
+But in recent years some fabrics have added polygiene which reduces the growth of smelly bacteria that cause body odor.
 Having used many items with polygiene I can advise that it works well, but not quite as well as Merino Wool.

 Most high-end fabrics used in this review will do a good job of reducing the chances of making your body smell offensive to others.